rolfsimoes/ogcr/docs/registry-specification.md

 **Credit Management** includes the creation, transfer, and retirement of carbon removal attestations.
 These SHALL be represented as cryptographically bound units (e.g., tokens), linked to verified removals and anchored for lifecycle traceability.

+### 2.2 Data Flow

+This specification defines the canonical data flows required to support lifecycle operations within a conforming registry system.
+These flows govern project registration, monitoring, verification, and issuance of removal attestations.
+Each transition SHALL be deterministic, auditable, and linked to a canonical document reference as defined in in this specification.

+* **Project Registration** begins with the submission of a [Project Design Document (PDD)](#31-project-design-document-pdd) through the API layer.
+The system SHALL validate schema compliance, methodology references, and spatial boundaries.
+Upon acceptance, a unique project identifier SHALL be assigned, and a document hash SHALL be anchored in the [Ledger Layer](#21-architectural-overview).

+* **Monitoring and Verification** involves the submission of [Monitoring, Reporting, and Verification (MRV)](#32-monitoring-reporting-and-verification-mrv) documents for approved projects.
+These documents SHALL include quantified removal estimates, methodology-specific inputs, and verification metadata.
+Verified MRVs SHALL be cryptographically linked to the corresponding PDDs and SHALL serve as the basis for issuance.

+* **Credit Management** includes the creation, transfer, and retirement of [Carbon Removal Units (CRUs)](#33-carbon-removal-units-crus).
+Each CRU SHALL represent a verified quantity of net removal and SHALL be traceable to its source MRV.
+All issuance and lifecycle operations MUST be anchored on-chain and recorded for auditability.

+These flows are mandatory for conformance and SHALL be implemented in accordance with the interface, validation, and ledger requirements defined in this specification.

 ### 2.3 Integration Patterns

-The specification defines standard integration patterns for registry federation, blockchain abstraction, and third-party system interoperability.
+This specification defines required integration patterns that ensure consistency, traceability, and interoperability across registry systems, blockchain networks, and external data sources.
+These patterns are normative and SHALL be implemented as specified to ensure conformance.

+* **Registry Federation**
-**Registry Federation** enables interoperability between multiple registry implementations.
-Federated systems SHALL prevent double counting, preserve provenance, and maintain cross-jurisdictional coherence.
+  Conforming implementations MAY participate in federated registry networks.
+Federated systems SHALL implement mechanisms to prevent credit double counting, preserve document provenance, and ensure unique identifiers across jurisdictions.
+Federation models MUST conform to the document structure and state management rules defined in this specification.

-**Blockchain Integration** SHALL support verifiable anchoring of document state and token issuance.
-The specification defines minimum on-chain data requirements, while allowing optimizations for gas efficiency, throughput, and chain-agnostic deployments.
+* **Ledger Integration**
+  All conforming systems SHALL implement ledger anchoring of document hashes and state transitions as defined in [Section 5](#5-smart-contract-requirements).
+Implementations MAY abstract underlying blockchain infrastructure, provided that minimum data availability and auditability guarantees are preserved.
+Optimizations for gas efficiency and chain selection are permitted but MUST retain hash consistency and public verifiability.

-**External System Integration** MAY include data providers, verifiers, or market actors.
-All integrations SHALL conform to standardized data schemas and authenticated communication protocols to ensure consistency and integrity.
+* **External System Integration**
+  Systems MAY interoperate with verifiers, monitoring data providers, or market platforms.
+All integrations SHALL use authenticated communication protocols and standardized data representations as defined in this specification.
+Off-chain processes involved in validation or verification MUST maintain traceable links to their associated on-chain references.

 ## 3. Core Data Models